 Winter Bees & Other Poems of the Cold by Joyce Sidman & Rick Allen

 These poems tell of the animals and creatures that live in the tundra and how they brave the cold winter.
-This book is a treasure with gorgeous illustrations, free verse poems, and a side bar of interesting facts about that animals wintering strategy.
+This book is a treasure with gorgeous illustrations, free verse poems, and a sidebar of interesting facts about animals’ wintering strategy.